 However, complications in delivering the rusting ship to Perth prompted him to instead offer what remained of the defunct whaling station assets: six houses, two whalechasers, 300 bent harpoons and the noxious industry lease over the factory.
 After 18 months of paperwork, the gifting was finalised on 15 December 1980 and 11 days later the attraction opened.
 This began a “labour of love” for our team – the never-ending challenge to preserve the history of Australian whaling and create the region’s premier tourist attraction.

 During the 40+ years since opening we have achieved:

 - Preservation of all factory buildings and workplaces, including restoration where safety required.

 - Relocation of Cheynes IV whalechaser to museum site and full restoration of ship for tourism purposes.

-- Twenty enhanced exhibits added, developed with educational objectives, including nine with innovative technology not found in other heritage sites.
+- Over twenty enhanced exhibits added, developed with educational objectives, including nine with innovative technology not found in other heritage sites.

-- Growth of the business to now employ twenty team members and nine regular volunteers.
+- Growth of the business to now employ twenty team members and ten regular volunteers.

 - We have welcomed over two million visitors to the site.

 In 2019, we achieved recognition in the Perth Airport WA Tourism Awards (Silver Medal in Cultural Tourism), WA Heritage Council Awards (Joint Winner – Contribution by a Community Based Organisation, and Winner – Voluntary Individual Contribution), and celebrated JCF Life Member and long serving Board Member, Mr Peter Snow, receiving the Medal of the Order of Australia for services to the community of Albany.